Shivam-Vermacs/Html-PizzeriaProject/README.md

 # Html-PizzeriaProject
-Pepperoni Pizzeria HTML Project
-This repository contains a small HTML project that I created to get familiar with HTML.
+#This repository contains a small HTML project that I created to get familiar with HTML.
 The project is a simple website for "Pepperoni Pizzeria(Fictional)," showcasing a fictional pizzeria with an introduction, menu, and contact information.

 Table of Contents
 Introduction